petitparser/dart-petitparser-examples/README.md

 ### Smalltalk

 This example contains a complete implementation of the Smalltalk grammar.
 This is a verbatim export of a grammar that was originally developed for the PetitParser infrastructure in Smalltalk and that was the base of the [Helvetia Language Workbench](https://www.lukas-renggli.ch/smalltalk/helvetia).

+### URI

+This is a simple grammar that takes an URL string and decomposes it into scheme, authority (including username, password, hostname, and port), path, query (including parameters as key-value pairs), and fragment.